Several GP practices in Birmingham and Solihull now have Social Prescribing Link Workers who are based at the surgery.

 Link Workers give people time, focusing on what matters to each person, and looking at the bigger picture.
-They connect people to community groups and statutory services for practical and emotional support.
+As well as providing a listening ear, they use their local knowledge and networks to connect people to community groups and statutory services for practical and emotional support.
 The service is confidential and free.

-Cristina Pinero Maese combines practical problemsolving skills with a caring approach.
+Cristina Pinero Maese combines practical problem solving skills with a caring approach.
 Working on a number of grass roots projects in Balsall Heath over the last 15 years has given her a good insight into her community and the problems people face.

 Cristina says: “The opportunity to make a real and lasting difference to someone is a powerful incentive to me.”

 Rangit Kaur comes to Gateway from Walsall’s Urgent Care Centre where she was a Team Leader, providing clinical staff with a high standard of support.
 She is a fluent Punjabi and Hindi speaker and understands Urdu.

 Rangit says: “Healthcare should be holistic.
 I am looking forward to supporting individuals who need access and guidance to support in the community.”

 Sadaf Raja has worked in the voluntary sector for ten years, including working in services focused on recovery, social groups and talking therapies.
 Warm and compassionate, she listens to people to understand what matters to them the most.

 Sadaf says: “This role is an exciting opportunity to work as part of a multi-disciplinary team and help individuals to find a sense of belonging.”